How to Set Up Cron Jobs for Global Inventory & Product Synchs

 *For detailed info on how to bulk load these settings see separate help article in Help Portal.

-Global Product Synchronization – Set Batch Size
+Global Product Synchronization – Optimum Batch Size

 Global Product Synchronization – Log Files

-The Product Synch log file shows what the new values that have been changed to are for each product and also if unchanged will state that:
+The Product Synch log file shows what the new values that have been changed to for each product and also if unchanged will state that:

 How Xeroom Runs Batch Jobs Using Cron